 THREATS TO SHARKS AND THE CRUELTY OF FINNING

 Although sharks have existed for over 400 million years, in recent decades, many populations have faced steep declines due to rampant exploitation.
 Their slow reproductive rates make them extremely vulnerable to extinction.
 The disappearance of these apex predators causes dangerous imbalances in marine ecosystems worldwide.
 The decline in shark species will inevitably cascade through the food chain, leading to the loss of additional fish populations.
-As of 2014, 30 percent of sharks and related species (e.g., rays and chimaera) are threatened with extinction.
+As of 2021, 316 species, nearly 40 percent of sharks and related species (e.g., rays, skates and chimaera) are threatened with extinction.
 Unless the rising demand for fins is curbed, this percentage will only increase.
 Each year, fins from 73 million to over 100 million sharks enter the global market.
 Moreover, approximately 50 million sharks die annually as bycatch in unregulated and indiscriminate longline, gillnet, and trawl fisheries.
+Since humans began industrial fishing, 70 percent of all sharks and rays have disappeared form the oceans.
 Given the myriad and unsustainable threats that sharks face, we must take action to ensure these animals will remain an integral part of our oceans.
 Eliminating the shark fin trade removes one of the biggest impediments to the continued survival of endangered shark species like hammerhead and oceanic whitetip sharks.

 Typically, sharks are finned alive or landed on fishing vessels, where their fins are sliced off and thrown back into the sea, to suffocate, bleed to death, or be eaten by other animals.
 The commercial value of shark fins is orders of magnitude higher than the meat, and many sharks are unpalatable making the fins the target of the fishery.
 By discarding the body and keeping the fins, fishermen kill far more sharks and making the hunting ruthlessly efficient.
 Once removed, the dried shark fin is easy to transport and difficult to identify the species or the fishery it came from.
 Increasingly, sharks are being targeted in US waters due to the profits brought by the shark fin market.